With some very visual and physical similarities between the Maine Coon vs Lynx, it is easy to understand why owners ask ‘are Maine Coons part lynx?’.

 Viking Ship Cats

-One of the more conceivable myths points to the possibility that Maine Coon cats are descendents of the Norwegian Forest Cat.
+One of the more conceivable myths points to the possibility that Maine Coon cats are descendants of the Norwegian Forest Cat.

 Unlike Maine Coon cats, the origins of the Lynx are somewhat clearer.